hakish/TradeEngine/README.md

 * Amount in USD settled incoming everyday
 * Amount in USD settled outgoing everyday
 * Ranking of entities based on incoming and outgoing amount.
 Eg: If entity foo instructs the highest amount for a buy instruction, then foo is rank 1 for outgoing

+### Running the appication
+* The application is implemented in JDK 1.8 as a maven project.
+* There is a client class TradeEngineClient with a main method that can be used to run the program.
+* Junits are present which cover the critical tests with respect to the rules.
+* The output should be visible in the console.
+* The application does not depend on any external libraries except for JUNIT which is also bundled with JDK nowdays.

+### Notes on Design
+* Wherever applicable design patterns like Factory/Strategy have been used for creation and usage of various business Rules
+* Single Responsibility principle of OOAD is adhered to whereever possible.